RoryHemmings/cyber-rootkit-s23/blog_post.md

     1171:	c3                   	ret
 ```

-In this case, it uses the `puts` system call (instruction at 0x1166).
-This system call simply takes a string as input and writes it to stdout.
+In this case, it uses the `puts` system call (instruction at `0x1166`).
+This syscall simply takes a string as input and writes it to `stdout`.

 #### Shared Libraries